Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): Introduction

 But our theoretical analysis and numerical experiments both suggest that this choice may not be optimal.
-With the tool of ordinary differential equations (ODEs), by studying the dynamics in the continuous level, we propose a novel method given in \eqref{PPGD1_disc} that admits faster convergence.
+With the tool of ordinary differential equations (ODEs), by studying the dynamics at the continuous level, we propose a novel method given in \eqref{PPGD1_disc} that admits faster convergence.

-While inexactness can enhance computational efficiency, its analysis often presents substantial challenges.
-For instance, the inexactness can diminish many desirable properties of projections:

-where $\mathcal{R}$ denotes the image operator.
-These differences cause the trajectory to deviate from the constraint set.
-Moreover, the inexact projections interplaying with variable preconditioners complicates the dynamics of the iterative algorithm.
-To see this, we point out that $M_k = M_k(u_k)$ is usually constructed according to $u$ at each step.
-Consequently, the limit of \eqref{PPGD0} critically depends on $\lim_{k\rightarrow \infty} \mM_k$, yet the sequence $\{\mM_k\}$ lacks a priori guarantees of convergence.
-This interdependence between $\{u_k\}$ and $\{M_k\}$ poses significant challenges in analysis, precluding reliance on local convergence frameworks like Newton's methods, as their convergence properties are inextricably linked.

-Due to the aforementioned difficulties, general convergence theory for inexact projected preconditioned gradient methods remains relatively limited.
-For instance, global linear convergence was achieved in \cite{2018PatrascuNecoara}, but only under the assumption of a non-variable trivial identity metric.
+While inexactness can enhance computational efficiency, its analysis often presents substantial challenges. \RGI{Convergence theory regarding variable preconditioners for inexact projected preconditioned gradient methods remains relatively limited.} For instance, global linear convergence was achieved in \cite{2018PatrascuNecoara}, but only under the assumption of a fixed trivial identity metric.
 The research in \cite{2023AguiarFerreiraPrudente,2022FerreiraLemesPrudente} studied a feasible inexact projection, proving the sublinear convergence also for the identity metric.
 To the best of the authors' knowledge, existing theoretical frameworks for these methods are inherently restricted to non-variable metrics.
-For general applications, variable metrics are needed to achieve better preconditioning effect, but the analysis would be then much more involved.
+For general applications, variable metrics are needed to achieve better preconditioning effects, but the analysis would then be much more involved.
 In \cite{2003BirginMartnezRaydan,2005AndreaniBirginMartnez}, the authors considered an inexact spectral PGD method with the variable metric approximating the Hessian matrix, i.e., the quasi-Newton method, but their analysis relies on exact projections.
 The authors in \cite{2022DouglasMaxTiago,2006WangLiu} proved the global convergence, yet the rate of convergence remains open.
 In \cite{2012JiangSunToh}, the optimal rates for non-smooth problems were established under two critical assumptions: (i) monotonic Loewner-order decrease of the metric operators and (ii) corresponding decay of projection inexactness.
 These conditions are often unattainable for many PDE-related problems.